Ria-1232/Cybersecurity-Password-Strength-Checker-Python-/README.md

-# Cybersecurity-Password-Strength-Checker-Python-
-It checks password length, complexity, and pattern.
-It also gives a strength score and tips to improve security.
-GUI or web version with Flask
+What This Password Checker Will Do:
+Accept a user’s password input

+Evaluate password strength based on:

+Length

+Use of uppercase, lowercase, numbers, and symbols

+Avoiding common weak patterns

+Output a strength score and improvement suggestions